-NNSA HQ personnel evaluate safety performance results against identified performance goals to determine the success of our safety culture.
+NNSA HQ personnel evaluate safety performance results against identified performance measures, objectives, and commitments to determine the success of our safety culture.
 NNSA uses indicators to measure the effectiveness of its management systems and the overall safety performance of its organization.
-Performance measures are used to track progress and monitor achievement of the performance objectives.
+Performance measures are used to track progress and monitor achievement of the performance objectives and commitments.
 Some performance measures indicate how well the NNSA ISM system is being maintained.
 They include the following:

-- Chief, Defense Nuclear Safety biennial reviews of field offices and NNSA HQ that include ISM and other areas important to ensuring nuclear safety delegations are planned and executed; - NA-50 oversight activities conducted in accordance with an oversight plan; - Percentage of NNSA personnel in the Technical Qualification Program fully qualified in their assigned functional area (NNSA Goal: at least 80%); - Number of NNSA personnel in the Technical Qualification Program overdue in their qualifications (NNSA Goal: 0); - NNSA FRA and ISMSD are reviewed annually and updated as needed to capture changes in organizational structure or directives; - Delegations of authority are reviewed and revised as necessary to maintain clear roles and responsibilities.
+- CDNS Biennial Reviews of field offices and NNSA HQ that include ISM and other areas important to ensuring nuclear safety delegations are planned and executed - NA-50 oversight activities conducted in accordance with an oversight plan - Percentage of NNSA personnel in the TQP fully qualified in their assigned functional area (NNSA Goal: at least 80%) - Number of NNSA personnel in the TQP overdue in their qualifications (NNSA Goal: 0) - NNSA FRA and ISMSD are reviewed annually and updated as needed to capture changes in organizational structure or directives - Delegations of authority are reviewed and revised as necessary to maintain clear roles and responsibilities - ISM declarations are reviewed periodically to include an ISM effectiveness review - Safety performance measures, objectives, and commitments are reviewed annually and weighed in the evaluation of M&O contractor performance